semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 In the [temporal-data section](temporal-data) the different formats are described in more detail, as well as the scripts to convert them into a uniform format.
 In summary, the thesis uses four datasets, of which some consists of multiple subsets (for example TempEval-3 is a union of AQUAINT and TimeBank).
-The MaChAmp frameworks requires a BIO format, while UIE has its own format based on JSON.
+The MaChAmp frameworks require a BIO format, while UIE has its own format based on JSON.
 Furthermore, the author of the thesis introduced a JSONLINES format, which is used as a step to convert to the other formats.